-The Company is involved in litigation and arbitrations from time to time in the ordinary course of business.
-The Company does not believe that the outcome of any such pending or threatened litigation will have a material adverse effect on its financial condition or results of operations.
+The Company may be involved in litigation and arbitrations from time to time in the ordinary course of business.
+Management is not aware of any pending or threatened litigation that may, individually or in the aggregate, have a material adverse effect on the Company's financial condition or results of operations.
 However, as is inherent in legal proceedings, there is a risk that an unpredictable decision adverse to the Company could be reached.
 The Company records legal costs associated with loss contingencies as incurred.
 Settlements are accrued when, and if, they become probable and estimable.